Jelu113/Just-Jenae/README.md

 My nav bar has links, hover, active and visited elements.
 I have added rounded corners to my profile pic and created a spot to have contact information added should I choose to use this Portfolio.
-I the layout and color scheme simple, because that is how I prefer things to look.
+I kept the layout and color scheme simple, because that is how I prefer things to look.